-Project Update: The San Francisco Municipal Transportation Agency (SFMTA) announced the first of four battery-electric buses have entered revenue service achieving a major milestone in the agency’s greater goal of an all-electric fleet and a carbon-neutral San Francisco by 2040, as explained in the SFMTA’s Sustainability and Climate Action Program.
+Project Update: The San Francisco Municipal Transportation Agency (SFMTA) announced the first of seven battery-electric buses have entered revenue service achieving a major milestone in the agency’s greater goal of an all-electric fleet and a carbon-neutral San Francisco by 2040, as explained in the SFMTA’s Sustainability and Climate Action Program.

 These buses will be tested on some of our most challenging routes, including on the 9 San Bruno, 22 Fillmore, 29 Sunset, and 44 O'Shaughnessy lines.
 Production of each bus typically takes 12 weeks.
 The manufacturers inspect and test their buses before shipping them, we then perform further testing and inspections prior to accepting the vehicle.
-We are expecting to receive our first buses in the next few months.

 San Francisco is committed to achieving net-zero greenhouse gas emissions by 2040.
 The SFMTA, which has operated a network of zero-emission vehicles for almost 85 years, will play a key role in achieving this goal.
 Throughout our agency’s history, we have consistently and proactively pursued and implemented the latest in green transportation technologies.
 Today, the SFMTA accounts for less than two percent of the City’s transportation-related GHG emissions and operates the greenest transit system of any major city in North America.